DaVikingMan/FalconXOS/Updates.md

+### This file no longer gets updated, all changelogs from .14 are in the changelog.js file.
 # This documentation is about the updates of this repository

 This repository's base has been completed and now the main developement will start